Azure/terraform-azurerm-avm-res-compute-virtualmachinescaleset/README.md

 > Note: Disk Encryption Sets are in Public Preview in a limited set of regions.

  - `disk_size_gb` - (Required) The size of the Data Disk which should be created.
- - `lun` - (Required) The Logical Unit Number of the Data Disk, which must be unique within the Virtual Machine.
+ - `lun` - (Optional) The Logical Unit Number of the Data Disk, which must be unique within the Virtual Machine.
  - `storage_account_type` - (Required) The Type of Storage Account which should back this Data Disk.
 Possible values include `Standard_LRS`, `StandardSSD_LRS`, `StandardSSD_ZRS`, `Premium_LRS`, `PremiumV2_LRS`, `Premium_ZRS` and `UltraSSD_LRS`.
  - `ultra_ssd_disk_iops_read_write` - (Optional) Specifies the Read-Write IOPS for this Data Disk.
 Only settable when `storage_account_type` is `PremiumV2_LRS` or `UltraSSD_LRS`.
  - `ultra_ssd_disk_mbps_read_write` - (Optional) Specifies the bandwidth in MB per second for this Data Disk.
 Only settable when `storage_account_type` is `PremiumV2_LRS` or `UltraSSD_LRS`.